daniel-tran/steam-points-shop-search/README.md

 ## What will happen once Steam introduces an official search function for the Points Shop?

 If that ever happens, then this repository will mostly likely be archived and cease being hosted via GitHub Pages.

+# Disclaimer

+This open source project is not endorsed by nor affiliated with Valve or Steam.